coderefinery/train-the-trainer/_episodes/07-future.md

 - Contribution to a lesson, either via pull request, issue, discussion, or as a helper.
 - Sharing a short teaching demo and discussing feedback or teaching a lesson at a CodeRefinery workshop.
 - Participating in a call with other instructors and helpers either preparing a workshop or during a workshop debrief session.
+- There are many ways to learn how to teach well.
+We and carpentries provide one way and basic material, but we want to find a way for everyone to be a part of us.